jdieramon/jdieramon.github.io/pages/talks.md

 ---
 ### Lectures

+Here I'll post some material that I use in my lectures:

+  * DNA Sequencing Caught in Deluge of Data.
+[The New York Times](http://www.nytimes.com/2011/12/01/business/dna-sequencing-caught-in-deluge-of-data.html), 2011.
+  * Plant genome sequencing — applications for crop improvement.
+[Curr Op Plant Biol](files/2014PlantGenomes.pdf), 2014.
+  * The sequence of sequencers: The history of sequencing DNA.
+[Genomics](files/2016%20History%20of%20Sequencing.pdf), 2016.

 #### 2018
 * FEB 7, Córdoba, Spain.
 Lecture on 'Big Data in Plant Genomics'.
 Course: 'Molecular markers in Plant Breeding'-  [Master's Degree in Biotechnology](https://www.uco.es/estudios/idep/masteres/biotecnologia).
 University of Cordoba.